The idea of AI-izing a recruitment platform is actually not complicated:

 - For users: The platform provides "potential opportunities" + employment anxiety relief services.

-Not: Real, accurate, and timely job matching services.
+Not: Real, accurate, timely job matching services.

 If AI achieves "ultimate matching," it weakens the platform's "stickiness leverage" over companies and users, undermining their psychological expectation of "always getting closer to something better."